NVIDIA/NVFlare/examples/federated_statistics/df_stats/README.md

 After download, it will be available in the stated download directory under `[JOB_ID]/workspace/statistics` as  `adult_stats.json`

 ## 5. Output Format
-By default save the result in JSON format.
+By default, save the result in JSON format.
 You are free to write another StatsWriter to output in other format.

 ### JSON FORMAT
 The output of the json is like the followings